Best Russian Movies to Learn Russian

 The cinema is an outstanding option for beginners and intermediate-level language learners.

-You will gain an enormous deal of vocabulary, verb expressions, including military terminology, even without subtitles.
+You will gain a lot of vocabulary, verb expressions, and military terminology, even without subtitles.

 6. Brother (Брат) — 1997

-Here is a great flick with a thrilling storyline that talks about a young and energetic ex-conscript who came back home from the first Chechen war to end up in a life of crime.
+Here is a great flick with a thrilling storyline about a young and energetic ex-conscript who came back home from the first Chechen war and ended up in a life of crime.

-Brother is an action-pack thriller with widespread popularity in and out of Russia.
+Brother is an action-packed thriller with widespread popularity in and out of Russia.

 This crime film is better for advanced learners, thanks to its fast-paced dialogue, dialects, and slang.